AJ2O/awsdemo-airquality/README.md

 The file is also small enough to stay within [S3 Free Tier](https://calculator.aws/#/estimate?id=17b2dff3fa28f1c5ece27caf7ccda3855e4cf4d2), so that's why I chose S3 to store the data.

 Both services are also very easy to set up, manage, and run.
 All we need to do is upload the data to S3, and run simple SQL queries.

+#### Alternatives
+Alternatives that could be used include database services such as [RDS](https://aws.amazon.com/rds/) and [DynamoDB](https://aws.amazon.com/dynamodb/).
+The problem with those solutions however, is that we need to configure the databases before we can run queries.
+This includes creating the tables, schemas, database instance (in the case of RDS), and other service-specific settings.
+We would also need to then populate the databases with the air quality data.

+We already have a full, structured data set in the CSV files provided by the EPA,  so we shouldn't need to burden ourselves with unnecessary work.
+We can just download them, drop them into S3, and start running queries immediately with Athena.

 ### Requirement 3.
 I ran the query in the AWS CLI, and the answer was Kelso, California at an average ozone reading of `0.060353` on October 9, 2018.
 If you want to try out the query, remember to replace the workgroup with your own: